tigattack/blog.tiga.tech/content/posts/fixing-up-my-e92-335i/index.md

 categories: ["automotive"]
 ---

-Since I bought my E92 335i back in May 2024, I've done a decent number of repairs and maintenance items.
+Since I bought my E92 335i back in May 2024, I've completed a number of repairs and maintenance items.
 I gave a brief summary of these in a recent post where I wrote about buying it:

 {{< article link="/posts/new-car-bmw-335i-e92/">}}
 <br>